-The conversation is engaging; this persons speaks with great passion for her work.
+The conversation is engaging; this persons speaks with great passion for their work.

-So when she tells you she has a business blog, you feel immediately compelled to ask for its web address.
+So when they tell you they have a business blog, you feel immediately compelled to ask for the web address.
 If the blog is anything like the conversation you’re having, it’s definitely worth your time.

 That’s the beauty of one-to-one contact.
-It’s personal, direct.
+It’s personal and direct.